Southeast African Town Names - Places from Tanzania to Madagascar

 Swahili Coast and Indian Ocean Naming

-Southeast Africa's coast — from Kenya's northern edge through Tanzania, Mozambique, and across to Madagascar — was shaped by the Indian Ocean trade that predated European contact.
-Swahili names (a mix of Bantu and Arabic, reflecting the trading civilization) dominate the Tanzanian and northern Mozambican coast: Dar es Salaam (*Dar es Salaam*, "harbor of peace" in Arabic), Zanzibar (from Persian *Zangibar* — "coast of the blacks," a Persian trading designation), Mombasa (Swahili-Arabic, with multiple proposed etymologies).
-Mozambican place names reflect the specific Portuguese colonial history of that territory (independent since 1975, after a brutal independence war): *Moçambique* (the island that gave the country its name — named after a local sultan, Sultan Moussa Ben Mbiki, whose name the Portuguese adapted), *Maputo* (the capital, renamed from *Lourenço Marques* in 1976 — named after the Maputo River, which was named by local Ronga people), *Beira*, *Pemba* (named for the Arabic *Pemba* — the island off the northern coast).
-Madagascar's place names are in Malagasy (an Austronesian language, more closely related to languages of Borneo than to African Bantu languages — the Malagasy people are descendants of Austronesian sailors who arrived approximately 1500-2000 years ago): *Antananarivo* (the twelve thousand — referring to the twelve thousand warriors who defended Imerina's capital), *Toamasina*, *Fianarantsoa*.
+Southeast Africa's coast, from Kenya's northern edge through Tanzania, Mozambique, and across to Madagascar, was shaped by Indian Ocean trade that predated European contact.
+Swahili names (a mix of Bantu and Arabic, reflecting the trading civilization) dominate the Tanzanian and northern Mozambican coast: Dar es Salaam (*Dar es Salaam*, "harbor of peace" in Arabic), Zanzibar (from Persian *Zangibar* - "coast of the blacks," a Persian trading designation), Mombasa (Swahili-Arabic, with multiple proposed etymologies).
+Mozambican place names reflect the specific Portuguese colonial history of that territory (independent since 1975, after a brutal independence war): *Moçambique* (the island that gave the country its name, named after a local sultan, Sultan Moussa Ben Mbiki, whose name the Portuguese adapted), *Maputo* (the capital, renamed from *Lourenço Marques* in 1976, after the Maputo River, which the local Ronga people named), *Beira*, *Pemba* (from the Arabic *Pemba*, the island off the northern coast).
+Madagascar's place names are in Malagasy, an Austronesian language more closely related to languages of Borneo than to African Bantu languages.
+The Malagasy people are descendants of Austronesian sailors who arrived roughly 1,500 to 2,000 years ago. *Antananarivo* means "the twelve thousand," referring to the warriors who defended Imerina's capital. *Toamasina* and *Fianarantsoa* follow the same pattern of Malagasy roots untouched by Arabic or Portuguese influence.

 Great Lakes and Interior